 - You’ll get the biggest bang for your buck if your child chooses a state-based, public college or university.
 Many of the plans only give you your original investment plus a small rate of interest if your child decides to go out out of state or to a private school.

-- Prepaid tuition plans cover only tuition and mandatory fees, so it can’t be utilized to pay for books, supplies, or room and board.
+- Prepaid tuition plans cover only tuition and mandatory fees, so they cant be utilized to pay for books, supplies, or room and board.
 Basic 529 plans can be used for these, as well as other college-related expenses such as computers and software.

 - If the state doesn’t invest the money well or underfunds the plan, you could find that your state can’t back the plan at the time your child is ready to go to college.
 This may not be the case in states with plans that are guaranteed against default.